prestodb/presto/CONTRIBUTING.md

 To iterate quickly, simply re-build the project in IntelliJ after packaging is complete.
 Project resources will be hot-reloaded and changes are reflected on browser refresh.

+To build the query viewer page, a single-page application which shows the query details from a JSON file, run the following command:

+    yarn --cwd presto-main/src/main/resources/webapp/src run spa

+You can find a HTML file named `query_viewer.html` in the `presto-main/src/main/resources/webapp` directory.

 ## Presto native and Velox

 [Presto native](https://github.com/prestodb/presto/tree/master/presto-native-execution) is a C++ rewrite of Presto worker.
 [Presto native](https://github.com/prestodb/presto/tree/master/presto-native-execution) uses [Velox](https://github.com/facebookincubator/velox) as its primary engine to run presto workloads.